-Description of Fiscal Requirements LEA and/or Subgrantee Policy and/or procedures YES NO Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit Comments B. PERIOD OF AVAILABIT 76.709} LITY AND CARRYOV VER { {2 C. F.R.
+Description of Fiscal Requirements LEA and/or Subgrantee Policy and/or procedures YES NO Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit Comments B. PERIOD OF AVAILABILITY AND CARRYOVER {2 C.F.R.
 200.309, 2 C.F.R.
 200.343(b), 34 C.F.R.
-76.707, 34 C.F.R. performance and any pre-aw LEA/Subgrantee must liquid the first fiscal year.
-If the LE for a period of one additiona vard costs that have be late all obligations incu A fails to obligate all f l fiscal year (Title I - 1 en au irred funds 15% C thori unde by th Carry rogram for allowable costs incursized by the MDE.
-Unless the MDE or the award not later than 90 calcate end of the award year, it can "cover Limit without a waiver).
-An returned by the MDE to the Feder E authorizes an extension, the endar days after the end date of carryover" the remaining funds LEA Carryover B-1 The LEA has board policy and/or procedures in place to demonstrate the process for the following: • ensuring that it meets the limitations on the amount of carryover funds or otherwise minimize the amount of funds it carries over into a subsequent fiscal year • monitoring award balances during the fiscal year • planning for carryover funds, when applicable, for the subsequent fiscal year • clearly capturing the separate fiscal year funding • ensuring that carryover funds are prioritized over the use of current years funds. □ Board Policy # □ Procedures Pg. # ✓MCAPS Carryover Document □ LEA/Subgrantee policy and/or procedures uploaded to MCAPS □ Evidence of implementation (On-site)
+76.707, 34 C.F.R.
+76.709} Description: The LEA/Subgrantee may only charge a grant program for allowable costs incurred during the period of performance and any pre-award costs that have been authorized by the MDE.
+Unless the MDE authorizes an extension, the LEA/Subgrantee must liquidate all obligations incurred under the award not later than 90 calendar days after the end date of the first fiscal year.
+If the LEA fails to obligate all funds by the end of the award year, it can "carryover" the remaining funds for a period of one additional fiscal year (Title I - 15% Carryover Limit without a waiver).
+Any funds not obligated by the LEA/Subgrantee by the end of the carryover period must be returned by the MDE to the Federal government as an unobligated balance.
+LEA Carryover B-1 The LEA has board policy and/or procedures in place to demonstrate the process for the following: • ensuring that it meets the limitations on the amount of carryover funds or otherwise minimize the amount of funds it carries over into a subsequent fiscal year • monitoring award balances during the fiscal year • planning for carryover funds, when applicable, for the subsequent fiscal year • clearly capturing the separate fiscal year funding • ensuring that carryover funds are prioritized over the use of current years funds. □ Board Policy # □ Procedures Pg. # ✓MCAPS Carryover Document □ LEA/Subgrantee policy and/or procedures uploaded to MCAPS □ Evidence of implementation (On-site)

-Description of Fiscal Requirements LEA and/or Subgrantee Policy and/or procedures YES NO Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit Comments C. AUDIT REQUIREMENT 200.511(a), 2 C.F.R.
-200.512) S (2 C.F.R.
-200.303(d), 2 2 C.F .R.
-2 200.331(d)(3), 2 C.F.R.
+Description of Fiscal Requirements LEA and/or Subgrantee Policy and/or procedures YES NO Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit Comments C. AUDIT REQUIREMENTS (2 C.F.R.
+200.303(d), 2 C.F.R.
+200.331(d)(3), 2 C.F.R.
 200.331(f), 2 C.F.R.
-200.508, 2 C.F.R. ral funds in excess of the Federal audit in accordance with established Audit Resolution C-1 The LEA/Subgrantee has a policy and/or procedure that assigns an individual or office to promptly follow up and take corrective action on any audit finding. ☐ Board Policy # ☐ Procedures Pg. # ☐ LEA/Subgrantee policy and/or procedures uploaded to MCAPS ☐ LEA/Subgrantee organizational chart ☐ Job description C-2 The LEA/Subgrantee has policy and/or procedures for the development of a corrective action plan (CAP) for the Single Audit finding(s). ☐ Board Policy # ☐ Procedures Pg. # ☐ LEA/Subgrantee policy and/or procedures uploaded to MCAPS ☐ CAP from most recent audit if citations were issued ☐ Evidence of implementation (On-site)
+200.508, 2 C.F.R.
+200.511(a), 2 C.F.R.
+200.512) Description: If an LEA/Subgrantee receives cumulative Federal funds in excess of the Federal audit threshold for a given fiscal year, it must ensure that it completes and submits a Single Audit in accordance with established timelines.
+Audit Resolution C-1 The LEA/Subgrantee has a policy and/or procedure that assigns an individual or office to promptly follow up and take corrective action on any audit finding. ☐ Board Policy # ☐ Procedures Pg. # ☐ LEA/Subgrantee policy and/or procedures uploaded to MCAPS ☐ LEA/Subgrantee organizational chart ☐ Job description C-2 The LEA/Subgrantee has policy and/or procedures for the development of a corrective action plan (CAP) for the Single Audit finding(s). ☐ Board Policy # ☐ Procedures Pg. # ☐ LEA/Subgrantee policy and/or procedures uploaded to MCAPS ☐ CAP from most recent audit if citations were issued ☐ Evidence of implementation (On-site)